ShashankraiOO7/Minute-of-meeting-Agentic-Ai-flow/README.md

 - A `requirements.txt` file
 - Shields/badges for GitHub Actions, PyPI, etc.
 - A GitHub Actions workflow for deployment or CI/CD

-I can also generate a DOCX/PDF version of this `README.md` if needed.
 ```